smart-facility/cognicity-reports-powertrack/README.md

 If you're going to commit changes to the JavaScript, be sure to run 'npm test' first - and fix any issues that it complains about, otherwise the build will fail when you push the commit.

 ### Installation
-Download the source code for cognicity-reports-powertrack from github: [http://github.com/smart-facility/cognicity-reports-powertrack](https://github.com/smart-facility/cognicity-reports-powertrack) or view the CogniCity installation documentation at [http://cognicity.info](http://cognicity.info).
+Please install this as a submodule of [cognicity-reports](https://github.com/smart-facility/cognicity-reports).
+Please refer to the [documentation of that project](https://github.com/smart-facility/cognicity-reports/blob/2.0.x/README.md) for further information.

-Install the node dependencies in package.json using NPM: `npm install`
+Install the node dependencies for this submodule as listed in package.json using npm: `npm install`

 #### Platform-specific notes ####
 To build on OS X we recommend using [homebrew](http://brew.sh) to install node, npm, and required node modules as follows: